nan0nan0/nano-denominations/README.md

 ## Unit Naming

-The Exchange Pair of Nano currency is known as XRB/NANO, which is equal to 1 Mnano or 1,000,000 nano.
+**The Exchange Pair of Nano currency known as XRB/NANO is equal to 1 Mnano or 1,000,000 nano.**

 Because the Nano currency is highly dvisible, it is useful to familiraise yourself with the units and denominaitons, especially if you are developing in Nano.
+There is a slight public confusion over the naming system in Nano, as the public are familiar with the Exchange Pair Unit (XRB/NANO) as the 'nano' unit of Nanocurrency and not the proper 10<sup>27</sup> of raw that constitutes one nano unit.

 (Read more about Nano Currency here - https://nano.org)